 A student must demonstrate their readiness for the PhD program by successfully completing the candidacy examination before admission to full doctoral status and enrollment into dissertation hours.
-Only after admission to candidacy may a student register for doctoral dissertation hours (IDS 7980).
+Only after admission to candidacy (57 credit hours) may a student register for doctoral dissertation hours (IDS 7980).